modprox/modprox-org/content/starting/_index.md

 weight: 20
 ---

+This is a quick whirlwind tour of setting up instances of the registry and the proxy.
-This section is about how to download, get modprox up and running but in short form.
-More configuration options are described in the Configuration section.
+More advanced configuration and setup options are described in the [configuration](#configuration) section.